grd/FreePDM/src/filesystem/README.md

 ## Check-out / Check-in
 `checkout_file(fname)` locks a file so that others can't accidentally check-in a different file.

-`checkin_file(fname, descr)`removes the locking but also uploads the file to the PDM.
+`checkin_file(fname, descr, long_descr=None)`removes the locking but also uploads the file to the PDM.
 You need to write a description of what you did.

 ## Renaming of file
 `rename_file(fname)` rename a file, for instance when he or she wants to use a file with a specified numbering system.